TheFifthRider/simply-roleplaying-webapp/docs/character/abilities.md

 ## Example Triggers and Effects

-> :warning: This section will be removed, I plan to better explain these with concrete examples in [Let's Make Some Abilities](#lets-make-some-abilities).
+> This section will be removed, I plan to better explain these with concrete examples in [Let's Make Some Abilities](#lets-make-some-abilities).

 Here are a few examples of triggers and effects to get you started.